President & Chief Executive Officer

 Vice President, Human Resources

-Lisa Carp serves as EDF Renewable Energy's Vice President of Human Resources and has overall responsibility for EDF Renewable Energy's employment practices, employee benefits, workers compensation & safety, training, policies and procedures, and compensation.
+Lisa Carp serves as Vice President of Human Resources and has overall responsibility for employment practices, employee benefits, workers compensation and safety, training, policies and procedures, and compensation.

-Mrs. Carp has been in the wind energy industry since 1998.
-Mrs. Carp is on the Board of Directors for the Independent Power Human Resources Association.
+Lisa has been in the wind energy industry since 1998.
+Her prior experience includes Human Resources Management within the medical industry, medical device manufacturing industry, and the insurance industry.
+She serves on the Board of Directors for the Independent Power Human Resources Association.

-Mrs. Carp has a Bachelors Degree from Cal Poly - Pomona and an MBA from University of Phoenix.
-Additionally, she is certified as a Senior Professional in Human Resources (SPHR) through the Society of Human Resource Management.
+Lisa has a Bachelors Degree from Cal Poly – Pomona, and an MBA from University of Phoenix.
+Additionally, she is certified as a Senior Professional in Human Resources (SPHR) through the Human Resources Certification Institute (HRCI).

 Vice President, Technical Services & Implementation